 If you want to experience winter, frostiness, and watch the snowfall, then October to February would be the ideal time.

-If you plan to escape the blistering summer heat of the cities, then March to May would be the best to experience the cooling weather.
+If you want to escape the blistering summer heat of the cities, we recommend that you visit Zuluk.
+The best time to experience the cooling weather in Zuluk is between March to May.

 While monsoons may have a different story in the cities, but monsoon in Zuluk conveys a bigger experience.
 It is during this season that the grey winters vanish and the province beams in green and valley remain covered with wildflowers.
 The season begins in June and lasts till September.